-So if you need a little bit of relief as you head into the second half of the challenge, here are some of the best stretches you can do to get some relief, along with some additional tips on easing muscle soreness.
+If you need a little bit of relief, here are some of the best upper-body stretches you can do, along with some additional tips on easing muscle soreness.

 5 Best Upper-Body Stretches